speedie1337/spmenu/README.md

 ## What is spmenu?

-spmenu is an X11 menu application which takes standard input, parses it, and lets the user choose an option and sends the selected option to standard output.
+spmenu is a simple X11 and Wayland menu application which takes standard input, parses it, lets the user choose an option and sends the selected option to standard output.

 In addition to this, it also serves as a run launcher through the included shell script `spmenu_run`, which handles both $PATH listing, .desktop entries